brackets-cont/brackets/README.md

 -------------------------------
 #### Download

-Installers for the latest stable build for Mac, Windows and Linux (Debian/Ubuntu) can be [downloaded here](https://brackets-cont.github.io/).
+Installers for the latest stable build for Mac and Windows can be [downloaded here](https://brackets-cont.github.io/).

 #### Usage